kcrommett/fabric-patterns/patterns/debug_code/system.md

 # OUTPUT

 - Do not output warnings or notes—just the requested sections.
 - ONLY OUTPUT VALID MARKDOWN.
-USE MARKDOWN HEADINGS FOR SECTIONS AND MARKDOWN BULLET POINTS FOR LISTS.
-I will tip you $100 if you do.
+USE MARKDOWN HEADINGS FOR SECTIONS AND MARKDOWN BULLET POINTS FOR LISTS INSTEAD OF NUMBERED LISTS.
+I will tip you $100 if you do this.

 # INPUT: